With Google’s Local Services Ads, you can collect and book new leads right from Google Search.

 For example, if someone searches for “plumber for hire in New York,” they’ll see the following:

-2. What Industries Are Local Service Ads Available For?
+2. What Industries Are Local Services Ads Available For?

-As of this writing, Local Services ads are only available for specific industries.
-Below is a list of home service industries that these ads are available for in both the United States and Canada:
+As of this writing, Local Services Ads are only available for specific industries.
+Below is a list of home service industries that these ads are available for in the U.S.:

 - Appliance repair